-Similar to projectized DOE remedial action processes, it is not possible to foresee the all potential future activities in this project with consistent detail over the entire period of the project, particularly since the precise approach or resource requirements for future activities is dependent or conditioned on the information developed by, and decisions made through, nearterm activities.
-Therefore, project baseline development and management will be done using a "rolling wave" approach, with the activities in the near term scoped, scheduled and budgeted in detail in a Near Term Baseline, and out year activities scoped on a conceptual basis with a recognition of the contingent nature of such activities.
+Similar to projectized DOE remedial action processes, it is not possible to foresee the all potential future activities in this project with consistent detail over the entire period of the project, particularly since the precise approach or resource requirements for future activities is dependent or conditioned on the information developed by, and decisions made through, near-term activities.
+Therefore, project baseline development and management will be done using a "rolling wave" approach, with the activities in the near term scoped, scheduled and budgeted in detail in a Near Term Baseline, and out year activities.
 The costs of out year activities are addressed as a range of costs consistent with the OPER approach, and the overall cost of the injury assessment process is accordingly expressed as a range.
+This rolling wave approach is sensitive to the funding actually allocated to the NRDA by DOE in each fiscal year.

-The Council plans to complete injury assessment by 2024; estimated costs in Table 4.1 are based on this overall schedule.
+The Council plans to complete injury assessment actions described in the IAP and Table 4.2 by 2024; estimated costs in Tables 4.1a and 4.1b are based on this overall schedule.
 The final product of injury assessment will be an approved Restoration Plan.
 The PEP does not include work scope or costs for implementing restoration projects.
+Decisions by DOE to allocate funds for injury assessment in each fiscal year at a level below that presumed in PEP planning and recommended by the HNRTC may be absorbed in the overall schedule to some extent, but present an increasingly substantial risk of compromising the schedule for the timely development of a Restoration Plan.

-The near term project baseline for scope, schedule, and cost will be updated annually, as described in Section 6.3.1.
+The near term project baseline for scope, schedule, and cost is updated annually, as described in Section 6.3.1.
 The needs for additional information, and the costs of obtaining it, will depend on results of prior studies and other NRDA analyses.